kevin-crook-ucb/ucb_w205_crook_supplement/2020_Fall/synch_03.md

-# under review - I'll remove this when I've worked through it

 ### UCB MIDS W205 - Kevin Crook's supplement for Synchronous Session #3

 We will try to follow the official slides as close as we can in class.
 I will post commands here to make them easier for students to copy and paste.